akshatnitd/User-Centric-FrontEnd-Milestone-Project/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- My various mentors for their continued support throughout this project.
+- Code instisute for their encouragement, kind words and support when this project (due to time constraints become  quite tough.)